Training & Support

 Applications for the Reproductive Health and Advocacy Fellowship can only be submitted electronically.
 To apply, please email the following materials to firstname.lastname@example.org.
 Applications are due December 1.

 - Cover letter stating which fellowship sites you are applying to, and your reason for interest and career goals

 - Three references (must either be on electronic letterhead with an electronic signature or a scanned pdf of the letter on letterhead with a signature)

 - Curriculum vitae

-Applicants must be board-certified or board-eligible family physicians who will have completed residency training by August 1, 2018.
+Applicants must be board-certified or board-eligible family physicians who will have completed residency training in the United States by August 1, 2019.
 Recent graduates and mid-career physicians are eligible.
 Candidates need not be fully trained in women’s health procedures.
 Candidates should have the appropriate state licenses before their start date for the fellowship.
 High priority will be given to clinicians who will do one or more of the following:

 - Provide abortion care in an abortion provider shortage area;